refresh-bio/kmer-db/README.md

 * `build` - building a database from samples,
 * `all2all` - counting common k-mers - all samples in the database,
+* `all2all-sp` - counting common k-mers - all samples in the database (sparse computation)
+* `all2all-parts` - counting common k-mers - all samples in the database parts (sparse computation)
 * `new2all` - counting common k-mers - set of new samples versus database,
 * `one2all` - counting common k-mers - single sample versus database,
 * `distance` - calculating similarities/distances,